Amazon has an oddly efficient way of storing stuff in its warehouses

-If you live in one the 27 cities where Amazon offers its Prime Now service, you can have tens of thousands of items delivered to your door in an hour.
-On a recent visit to Amazon’s Manhattan Prime Now location, we got a peek at how it stocks its shelves, and it looks like a total mess.
-But there’s a perfect reason it looks that way, and it’s part of the reason you can get your order in an hour.
+If you live in one the 27 cities where Amazon offers their Prime Now service, you can have tens of thousands of items delivered to your door in an hour.
+However, on a recent visit to Amazon’s Manhattan Prime Now location, we got a peek at how they stock their shelves — and it looks like a total mess.
+However, there’s a perfect reason why it looks that way, and it’s part of the reason you can get your order in just an hour.

 Disclosure: Jeff Bezos is an investor in Business Insider through hispersonal investment company Bezos Expeditions.